The mouth is the shelter home of all germs; many bacteria enter the mouth take their firm place in our teeth.

 Eating different kinds of food and drinking beverages all day can develop a thick layer of endoderm, the ectoderm, and the mesoderm.

-So, it is extremely recommended to brush your teeth before going to bed.
-Not just on specific days, but this has to be practiced every day.
+So, it is extremely recommended that you brush your teeth before going to bed.
+This must be practiced daily, not just on specific days.

 Don’t Ignore Your Tongue:

-Bacterias that are washed away from brushing sometimes stick onto the tongue and develop lingual papillae, Oral thrush (A kind of fungal infection), and sometimes even Coxsackie Virus (common in children).
+Bacteria washed away from brushing sometimes stick onto the tongue and develop lingual papillae, Oral thrush (a kind of fungal infection), and sometimes even Coxsackie Virus (which is common in children).

-So if we brush our teeth, it is necessary to scrap our tongue as well.
-If we don’t do so, the germs will stick onto the tongue and spread bacterias.
+So, if we brush our teeth, we must also scrap our tongue.
+If we don’t do so, the germs will stick to the tongue and spread bacteria.

 Decrease the intake of Sugary And Acidic Beverages:

-Sugary food and acidic beverages have always been an enemy to teeth.
+Sugary food and acidic beverages have always been an enemy of teeth.
 One of the familiar causes of tooth decay is sugary items and acidic drinks.

-When we intake acidic beverages, it gets easily dissolve on your tooth enamel.
+When we intake acidic beverages, they quickly dissolve on your tooth enamel.

-Refined or processed sugar found in candies, potato chips, and soda is definitely to be avoided.
+Refined or processed sugar in candies, potato chips, and soda should be avoided.

 Drink plenty of Water:

-Water has so many benefits that if we keep counting them, we might even forget the number.
+Water has so many benefits that we might forget the number if we keep counting them.

 When it comes to teeth, water is considered the best fluid for the mouth because of the following reasons: